-Lindsay comes back and the trio reach Jenny’s house.
+Lindsay comes back and the trio reaches Jenny’s house.
 Jason and Jenny welcome their friends.
-After listening to Melissa, Jason says, “we should all help in welcoming visitors to our town, which has many attractions for them to see.”
+After listening to Melissa, Jason says, “We should all help in welcoming visitors to our town, which has many attractions for them to see.”
 “Let’s see what our moms have in mind for us to do,” says his sister, Jennifer.
 Rocky and Lindsay agree.

-Mrs. Angela Anderson, the neighbourhood granny, Mrs. Fiona Greenbush, their nearest neighbour and Mrs. Gilbert, another neighbour want to help too.
-“Mr. John, at the book store can get brochures printed with information about our town,” says Mrs. Griffith.
-“That’s a wonderful idea.
-Talk to him and see what he says.”suggests Mrs. Greenbush.
-“I’ll come with you,” plans Mrs. Gilbert.
 “I’ll ask my gardener to get some help and arrange chairs and tables for us to sit and welcome the tourists, while the children can distribute the brochures,” says Mrs Anderson.
 “I will also call my friend to come over and help me make lots of lemonade and cookies for anyone getting hungry,” she adds.
-“That’s very good of you granny ” says Jenny, with a smile.
+“That’s very good of you granny,” says Jenny, with a smile.
 On the big day, the children dress up in fine clothes.

 “It’s alright, don’t be scared.
 You are safe, thanks to this brave lad.
 Your courage and quick thinking is admirable son,” says the woman, gratitude written on her face.
 The boy’s father hugs Jason saying,” you are a very courageous boy and your parents are lucky to have you as their son.”
 Jason gives a big grin.
 “Thanks again,” chorus the man and his wife and go on their way.

 The friends go back to the adults and Melissa narrates the incident to everyone saying, “We have a hero for a friend.”
 “Absolutely right,” chorus the others.
 “I am very proud of you Jason.
-Your courage and bravery is commendable,” speaks Mrs. Angela Anderson, granny to all the friends.
+Your courage and bravery are commendable,” speaks Mrs Angela Anderson, granny to all the friends.